PyramidTechnologies/Java-API-applet-sample/README.md

 Java API Applet Example
 =========

+*This is a deprecated technology.
+Do not use Applets for new development*.

 Sample application utilizing the Pyramid Java API for Pyramid bill validators.
 With this API you can quickly configure your application to operate with a bill validator.
 This application shows RS-232 state transition and reports the denomination of accepted notes.
 It also demonstrates an application were you may sell access to service for a period of time.
 Time is added by inserting more money into the bill validator.